bostontrader/bookwerx-core-rust/README.md

 ## REST vs GraphQL

-In this project we have a choice between using a RESTful API or GraphQL.
-Although GraphQL is an interesting contender, after the smoke settled, only the RESTful API emerged from thunderdome.
+In this project we have a variety of choices for communication between clients and this server.
+Two obvious choices are a RESTful API or GraphQL.
+We have evaluated both choices.
+Although GraphQL is an interesting contender, after the smoke settled, only the RESTful API emerged from Thunderdome.

 One major problem with RESTful APIs is that there tends to be a proliferation of endpoints and input parameters in order to accommodate real-world usage.
 Naming these things and managing them generally is a tedious (but tractable) exercise.
 These woes led us to try using GraphQL.
 Unfortunately doing so proved to be a disappointment.

-We encountered the following general intractable issues:
+We encountered the following general intractable issues with GraphQL:

 * How can we efficiently execute the GraphQL queries?
 Doing so requires some connection to the underlying MySQL db.
 And doing that requires that we translate GraphQL queries into MySQL.
 This is easier said than done.